wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 ## Westward through Northern states

-Going from New York City to Seattle,takes 2,852-miles on Interstates 80 and 90, crossing 11 states.
+Going from New York City to Seattle takes 2,852-miles on Interstates 80 and 90, crossing 11 states.

 ### Northern Rail #